Razzleberry pie is a perfect summer dessert! Fabulous when served warm and topped with vanilla ice cream! Sure to impress guests!

 My husband is a foodie.
 He is obsessed with food.
 When he has a rare day off he just wants to go out to eat.
 Food is one of our splurges, even on our tight budget.
 But he doesn’t just love to eat food, he also loves to make food.
 Lucky me, right?!
 When I married him I didn’t know he was a chef!
 Neither did he!
-But during his first year of medical school he decided to try to learn to bake bread.
+But during his first year of medical school, he decided to try to learn to bake bread.
 (Ummmm……random.)
 He would finish his studying and be bored because I was always busy grading papers and planning lessons.
-(I was teaching in inner city St. Louis that year….Oy.)
-So he read The America’s Test Kitchen cookbook and taught himself to cook.
+(I was teaching school in inner-city St. Louis that year….Oy.)
+So he read America’s Test Kitchen cookbook and taught himself to cook.
 Amazing.
 And now he is a gourmet chef!
 Of course, now he is also a general surgery resident, so he works insane hours and is never even home to eat dinner, let alone make it.
 Boo.
 However, a few weeks ago he got a magical, glorious, miraculous, rare weekend off.
 So, naturally, he decided to figure out how to make a razzleberry pie.
 Naturally.
 I love that man. 🙂

 Now on to my man’s own recipe for Razzleberry Pie.
 I hope that you enjoy it!